dhru-com/reseller-api/README.md

 **File**: `orders/get-order-details.php`

-This script retrieves details for a specific order using the `/order` endpoint.
+This script retrieves details for a specific order using the `/order` API endpoint.

 - **Edit `orderUuid`**:
   Replace `E121110144452240` with the actual Order UUID in the script: